reutlev98/CRISPR-Database-Development-Analysis-Project/DataBase/Queries/README.md

 ## Additional Information

-For detailed instructions and further information on using these queries, please refer to the [[Queries Documentation](DataBase/Queries/Results.pdf)].
+For detailed instructions and further information on using these queries, please refer to the [Queries Documentation](https://github.com/reutlev98/CRISPR-Database-Development-Analysis-Project/blob/789c82f8b7758850d2fa75306dcecbcc48445007/DataBase/Queries/Results.pdf).